jfoggo/js-cookies/README.md

 Set with a **custom path**:
 - You can set cookies for other paths (outside of current page)
-- But `Cookies.get(cname)` will only return cookies for current page/path
+- But `Cookies.get(cname)` will only return cookies for current page

 ```js
 Cookies.set('sessionToken', 'abc123', 7, '/index.html');